The Statement of Retained Earnings

 The net income has been split between 10,000 paid out to equity holders, and 50,000 retained within the business.
 The amount retained still belongs to the equity holders and forms part of the owners equity.

-The closing balance on the retained earnings account will be:
+The ending balance on the retained earnings account will be:

 Ending balance = Beginning balance + Retained for the year Ending balance = 20,000 + 50,000 = 70,000